Datasilk/Saber/README.md

 ```
 {{header "Partials/UI/header.html"}}
 ```
-`header` is a custom variable name and the file path is in quotes
+`header` is a variable name and the relative file path is in quotes

 #### Template Web Pages
 You can create a template web page (e.g. `https://yoursite.com/support/template`) and design the template page to be used when creating new sub-pages.
 When navigating to a new URL (e.g. `https://yoursite.com/support/my-new-page`, if the template URL exists within the same path (e.g. `https://yoursite.com/support/template`), the new URL's web page will copy the design & content of the template URL's web page.
 This is useful when managing complex websites such as a wiki, blog, or storefront.